DeGefen/BigData/content/Questions/Questions.md

 - C) A global network of edge locations
 - D) A virtual private cloud
 ?
-- Amswer: B) A logical group of one or more physically isolated data centers
+- Answer: B) A logical group of one or more physically isolated data centers
 Explanation: An AWS Availability Zone consists of one or more physically isolated data centers within a region.
 See: [[AWS Cloud Services]]

 Question: Which AWS pricing model offers the lowest cost for long-term, predictable workloads?